Asymptotic multiplicities and Monge-Amp\`ere masses (with an appendix by S\'ebastien Boucksom): Plurisubharmonic singularities

-Let $u$ be a psh (i.e. plurisubharmonic) function on a domain $D \subset \CC^n$ which contains the origin $0 \in \CC^n$ ($n \ge 1$).
-We denote by $\PSH(D)$ and $\PSH^-(D)$ the set of psh functions on $D$ and the set of negative (i.e. nonpositive) psh functions on $D$, respectively.
-We will also simply denote by $\PSH_p$ the collection of germs of psh functions at $p \in D$.
-See \cite[Def.
-1.4]{D11} for the definition of a psh function.
+\item Since our main interest is on the singularity of a psh function at a point, often it is enough to consider a germ of a psh function (at the origin $0 \in \CC^n$).

-In this paper, we will mainly consider psh weights, that is, psh functions $u$ with isolated singularities at a point $p$ in the sense that $u$ is locally bounded outside $p$.
-Often we do not need to specify domains of psh functions for the purpose of discussing psh functions with isolated singularities.
+\item When we need to specify a domain of a psh germ at $0$ (for example, when we define a Green function), we will take a bounded hyperconvex domain $D \subset \CC^n$, i.e. a bounded domain with a negative psh exhaustion function (cf. \cite[p.80]{Kl91}, \cite{C04}), cf. Remark~\ref{weak}.

-But whenever we use construction of Green functions and Siu functions (see \S 3), we need to and will take a bounded hyperconvex domain $D \subset \CC^n$, i.e. a bounded domain with a negative psh exhaustion function (cf. \cite[p.80]{Kl91}, \cite{C04}).
+\item Let $D \subset \CC^n$ be a domain.
+We denote by $\PSH(D)$ and $\PSH^-(D)$ the set of psh functions on $D$ and the set of negative (i.e. $\le 0$) psh functions on $D$, respectively.
+We denote by $\PSH_p$ the collection of germs of psh functions at a point $p \in D$.